 “That’s never happened,” said Dave Currier, a former World Cup ski racer and ski tester for more than 20 years.
 “I can say unequivocally that there has never been a new ski company that had such impressive results in their first year.”

 Read on for details on Peak Skis’ new products for winter 2023-2024, as well as more info on the brand’s technology.Learn More About Peak Skis

 A Revolutionary Feature Born From a Mistake

-According to the VP of Product and Content Development Marc Peruzzi, “KeyHole is an inflection point in the flex that makes the ski really easy, and fun, and loose” on entry and exit, while providing power, edge grip, and confidence underfoot.
+Darrin Haugen, Chief Product Officer at Peak Skis, explains that “KeyHole is an inflection point in the flex that makes the ski really easy, fun, and loose” on entry and exit, while providing power, edge grip, and confidence underfoot.